2 Locations to Conveniently Serve You

 Many people brush twice every day, but not for the recommended two minutes each time.
 Try setting a timer, or get an electric toothbrush that automatically lets you know when two minutes have passed.
 Don’t forget to brush your tongue to get rid of bacteria and keep your breath fresh!

 Flossing might not be anyone’s favorite activity, but it’s necessary to keep your mouth healthy.
 It’s the only way to clean two of the five surfaces of your teeth.
 Moreover, it removes plaque from between your teeth that trap bacteria that cause bad breath.
 Floss every day before brushing your teeth.
-This allows the spaces between your teeth to open up and receive the benefits from your toothpaste.
+This allows the spaces between your teeth to open up and receive the benefits from your fluoridated toothpaste.

 3. Don’t Forget Mouthwash

-Your teeth and gums actually only make up about half of your mouth, so brushing and flossing alone obviously don’t clean out the whole thing.
+Your teeth and gums actually only make up about half of your mouth, so brushing and flossing alone obviously don’t clean out the entire thing.
 That’s where mouthwash comes in.
 Rinsing with mouthwash after brushing and flossing can clean the areas of your mouth that you can’t reach otherwise.
-Just be sure to avoid mouthwash with alcohol, as that can dry your mouth out, actually making it less clean.
+Just be sure to avoid mouthwash with alcohol, as it can dry your mouth out, actually making it less clean.

 4. Chew Sugar-Free Gum